-Click on any image for a slide show, scroll down for written description . . .
+Click on any image for a slideshow, scroll down for a written description . . .

-Project Manager from the end of Design Development to the completion of project close-out.
+Project Manager from the end of the Design Development phase to the completion of project close-out.
 Led the in-house and consultant project delivery effort and was the main contact with the Public Building Commission.
 This project included enhanced Construction Administration where I was on site for a few hours each day (almost daily) for the duration of the construction.